Kool aid has just revolutionized my buttercream.

 I used the no taste red gel food coloring from Wilton, adding a little at a time, but it actually takes a lot to even just get the buttercream this color.
 I have not tried using pink food coloring so I don’t know if it would create the same color.

 Don’t forget to add the mini chocolate chips!
-They complete the look!
+They complete the look of these Watermelon Cupcakes!

 Yield: 10-12 cupcakes